Market Street, Fore Street, Park Hill and St. John's Walk

 48 Market Street*: 'Dial House' is a mid-18th century, timber-framed house.
 The date 1762 is inscribed in the plaster on the original rear wall of the house, now enclosed by a later extension.
 The motto on the sundial over the front door says 'Waste no Time 1759'.
 In the late 19th century this was the home of John H. Thurgood, farmer, baker and miller who owned the Latton Mill.
 His farm near Harlow produced a variety of Red Wheat which won a silver cup at the London Agricultural Show in 1880.
 At some point before its conversion to a residence it was Meredith's Sweet Shop.

-52 Market Street.
-As early as 1874 this was John Thurgood's bakery.
+Number 52 was John Thurgood's bakery as early as 1874.
 It is easily identified in old photographs by the three clipped trees and the decorative fence in the front.
 The bakery closed in 1912 and the shop was taken over by Mr. Savage, 'Gentleman's Outfitters'.
 In time this became Savage and King which traded here until the summer of 2003.
-The original wooden Savage and King shop sign is still there, hidden behind the modern plastic sign which advertises the current occupant, Future Let Estate Agents.
+The original wooden Savage and King shop sign is still there, hidden behind the modern plastic sign which identifies Future Let Estate Agents as gthe current occupant.

 54-58 Market Street*.
 Three early to mid 19th century brick cottages.